cxmmeg/Ymodem/readme.md

 ```

-> porting	: Porting file. porting APIs declare in ymodem_export.h, and ymodem_export.c is one implemention for Keil5/STM32. and compile errors exist
+ - porting	: Porting file. porting APIs declare in ymodem_export.h, and ymodem_export.c is one implemention for Keil5/STM32. and compile errors exist
-> keil		: keil(v5) project, for STM32
+ - keil		: keil(v5) project, for STM32

 ---

-And Attention:
+#### And Attention:

-> the origin source code is from Project\STM32F0xx_IAP Demo Project in ST.com
+ - the origin source code is from Project\STM32F0xx_IAP Demo Project in ST.com

-> And you may read the blog-article to known more about Ymodem: [Ymodem协议移植](https://nixlong.github.io/2017/08/14/svm/Ymodem协议移植/#more)
+ - And you may read the blog-article to known more about Ymodem: [Ymodem Procotol Porting](https://nixlong.github.io/2017/08/14/svm/Ymodem%E5%8D%8F%E8%AE%AE%E7%A7%BB%E6%A4%8D/#more)

 ---